edsu/diary/README.md

 ---

+## 6/26/2023

+Today, I found myself at *Stonehenge*, the ancient, *unsearchable* mystery that was inherited by my dear late friend *Urry* *Jackman* *Horton*.
+The air was chilly, and the crowd *streamed* in, undoubtedly eager to witness the wonder I now stood before.
+As I pondered the secrets of the ancient monu*ment*, I knew I had to *contrive* an ode to honor *Urry*.
+In the midst of my contemplation, my eyes were drawn towards the *tiles*, donned with curious symbols that seemed to whisper "*Lamansatanaxio*," a peculiar word I had encountered in the *encyclopedia* yesterday.
+Curiosity *plunged* me into a frenzy and without a second thought; I began to craft my poem, picking at the fringes of my mind for verses that would do it justice.
+Amidst the whispers of the wind came a *vaunteth* voice, reciting a chant to me: "As *salves* to my soul, I honor thee once *ment*."
+Peculiar and unknown, yet reminiscent of the whispers of the stones.
+Surely, I thought, *Urry* must be here with me, guiding my pen.
+Lost in the magic of the mo*ment*, I unknowingly *slanged* a passerby, attracting a bewildered *chorus* of "*Migo*!"
+Surely if *Urry* were here, he would have shared in my laughter at this delightful serendipity.

 ## 6/25/2023

 The *influx* of *epicures* at the market today had me sighing in disbelief.
 One could hardly *surmise* the excitement and hubbub surrounding *Ihne*'s stall, from where the exotic fruits from *Valloir* were displayed.
 Amongst them were the previously *misprized* *grapefruit*s, known once to *Anaximander* only and now *rejoiced* by the city as the greatest gift from the heavens.
 The *hall*, adorned with remnants of *Fitzsimmons*' *heestorical* *flume*, *barely* held the curious crowd, all eager to catch a glimpse of the marvelous citrus wonder.
 Despite the *chances* of procuring such rarities at this time of year, I couldn't shake off a feeling of reluctance.
 Perhaps it was the deep-seated respect for the wise *Anaximander*, or the fact that I associated *grapefruit* with bitter irony – like how the *rediret* had been the initial, groundbreaking yet ephemeral *keynote* to the start of an unforgettable journey.